aljanabim/simple_webrtc_nodejs_client/README.md

 -   [ ] Ensure rollbacks work
 -   [ ] Robustify negotiation process and allow polite peers to
 -   [ ] Create media stream handler

+---

+Best of Luck with you WebRTC adventures.
+If you have any feedback, don't hestitate to reach out ☺.